bayramovza/tripcoin/doc/init.md

 4d) CentOS

-Copy bitcoind.init to /etc/init.d/bitcoind.
-Test by running "service bitcoind start".
+Copy tripcoind.init to /etc/init.d/tripcoind.
+Test by running "service tripcoind start".

-Using this script, you can adjust the path and flags to the bitcoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/bitcoind.
+Using this script, you can adjust the path and flags to the tripcoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/tripcoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------